Anitha-Venkatesan/README-Generator/README.md

 * https://api.github.com/users/Anitha-Venkatesan
 * https://api.github.com/repos/Anitha-Venkatesan/README-Generator

 ### Issues
-* Have my email id added on the GitHub acccount, But when getting email through the axios API call, it is showing "null" Below is the screenshot for the reference :
+* Have my email id added on the GitHub acccount, But when getting email through the axios API call, it is showing "null" .
+So promoted user email id through command line terminal.
+Below is the screenshot for the reference :
 ![](EmailNull.png)